semanticsci/whispering/README.md

 # whispering
-Some scripts to work with whisper
+This projects contains work involved working with OpenAI Whisper